Governor's veto helped safeguard newspapers

 Whether the digital advertising tax could face a legislative override remains to be seen.
 For one thing, the Senate and House still have to feel safe enough to reconvene for a special session.
 This legislative overtime was necessitated by the originally planned 90-day session getting cut short by a few weeks back in March.
 The state’s 188 lawmakers were to gather again this month, but that has been postponed indefinitely as the state moves in various stages through a reopening.

-But for now, Hogan’s veto is great news for The Enterprise and other newspapers.
+But for now, Hogan’s veto is great news for the Maryland Independent and other newspapers.
 If the legislation had stood, Maryland would have become the first state to enact such a tax.

 The Maryland Delaware D.C.
-Press Association — of which The Enterprise is a long-standing member — and the American Advertising Federation of Baltimore have come out sharply against this digital advertising tax, which could hurt the news industry and the state’s economy overall.
+Press Association — of which the Maryland Independent is a long-standing member — and the American Advertising Federation of Baltimore have come out sharply against this digital advertising tax, which could hurt the news industry and the state’s economy overall.

 Here’s why a sales tax on advertising is a really bad idea: When the cost of advertising goes up, there is less advertising, which leads to less consumer demand.
 Lower consumer demand reduces revenue, creates fewer jobs, slows the economy and reduces the tax’s usefulness as a revenue source.